safe-commit-hook-rb/safe-commit-hook-rb/README.md

 - entropy (tokenize the file, pick out all the things that only occur once, and then do a frequency count on the characters.
 If it is obviously not English, or is relatively flat, and is at least some number of characters long, it's probably a key or compressed file or random)
 - suspicious strings like "BEGIN RSA PRIVATE KEY"

+### Contributing

+Pull requests are welcome.
+I don't promise to merge them.
+Tests are good. :)